-- Buy-in for Al adoption: Taking a human-first approach can help create buy-in for the adoption of emerging technologies and build knowledge and technical knowhow for developing additional useful applications. - Avoid regulatory headaches: As global regulators intensify oversight of technical systems, investing in transparency and proactive monitoring now will streamline compliance and yield long-term benefits down the road.
+- Buy-in for Al adoption: Taking a "human-first" approach can help create buy-in for the adoption of emerging technologies and build knowledge and technical knowhow for developing additional useful applications. - Simplify regulatory compliance: As global regulators intensify oversight of technical systems, investing in transparency and proactive monitoring now will streamline compliance and yield long-term benefits down the road.